 It’s important to remember that all dogs need space and time away from their humans, so try to leave them be for a while every day.
 These methods should help your canine friend feel less anxious in no time!

 Related read: Anxiety in Dogs: Symptoms, Signs and Treatment

 Socialize Your Dog

 Decrease their anxiousness by taking them out and about!
-Get them used to be around other people, especially strangers.
-This way, they’ll be less likely to panic when someone walks up to them or even tries to grab hold of them.
+Get them used to being around other people, especially strangers.
+This way, they’ll be less likely to panic when someone walks up or tries to grab hold of them.
 If you have a fearful pup, take things slow!
 Socializing should be a positive experience for both you and your pup.